 - Help create a work environment that focuses on building relationships, recognizing effort, valuing inclusion, and promoting mutual respect and open communication.

-- Be a resource for employees.
-Communicate to employees about how the code and policies apply to their daily work.
+- Set clear expectations for high performance standards.
+Be available and help employees understand how the code and policies apply to their daily work.

 - Be proactive.
 Look for opportunities to discuss and address ethics and challenging situations with employees.